usacpcheung/timetabling-app/README.md

 set the weight above **10**.
 Multiples of ten (e.g. `20`, `30`) increasingly
 prioritize consecutive placement over other constraints.

+Another option lets you disable the rule that every student must attend at least one lesson for each of their subjects.
+When unchecked the solver may skip some subjects if required to satisfy other constraints.
+Any omitted subjects are listed on the timetable page.

 Two numbers define the minimum and maximum lessons each teacher should teach.
 Individual teachers can override these global limits.
 Leave the per-teacher fields blank to use the global values.